ankane/lockbox/README.md

 **Note:** KMS Encrypted’s key rotation does not know to rotate encrypted files, so avoid calling `record.rotate_kms_key!` on models with file uploads for now.

+## Compatibility

+It’s easy to read encrypted files in another language if needed.

+The format for AES-GCM is:

+- nonce (IV) - 12 bytes
+- ciphertext - variable length
+- authentication tag - 16 bytes

+For XChaCha20, use the appropriate [Libsodium library](https://libsodium.gitbook.io/doc/bindings_for_other_languages).

 ## Reference

 Pass associated data to encryption and decryption